 Native MS allows the structural investigation of protein complexes with the sensitivity, speed, unlimited mass range and accuracy of mass spectrometry.
 The exact mass of the proteins can be obtained, as well as the stoichiometry of the assembly, its conformation and topological arrangement of the subunits within the complex.

-HX (Hydrogen Exchange) MS is based on the different exchange rates of hydrogens in proteins.
+HDX (Hydrogen Deuterium Exchange) MS is based on the different exchange rates of hydrogens in proteins.
 Exchange rates are a function of solvent accessibility and hydrogen bonding.
 HX MS can be used to monitor conformational changes in proteins, characterize protein folding pathways or protein-protein interactions.